anirudhprmar/100-days-of-code/log.md

 **Today's Progress**:> worked on saving feature on backend and got a lot of issues on the frontend

 **Thoughts:**  start day with coding then at evening it gets much like a task not fun

+### Day 25: April 13, 2025

+**Today's Progress**:> worked on saving , deleting user content , removing user saved content functionality and fixed bugs and  Almost ready to ship but had to fix UI and most importantly responsiveness (it is broken and crappy as hell)

+**Thoughts:**  you need to go all in , why you half assing , putting too much importance on how you feel instead of getting shit done and also did learned how use comoponents of daisy ui or any other external ui , learned backend stuff how to make things work